Kevin Janssens (actor)

 Kevin Janssens (born 21 August 1979) is a Belgian actor.
+His birth name is Kevin Roels and his first important role was in a mini series called King of the World.

 Early life and education

 Janssens studied under Guido Henderickx at Studio Herman Teirlinck in Antwerp, graduating in 2003.

 Career

 In 2006, at age 27, Janssens played the lead role in the film (and preceding television series), King of the World, which was shot in Cuba; he also starred in Hans Herbots' Stormforce that was released in that year.

 Janssens costarred alongside Matilda Lutz in Coralie Fargeat's Revenge (2017), which premiered at the 2017 Toronto International Film Festival, was awarded Best Director at Sitges Film Festival, and was selected in the Midnight section at the 2018 Sundance Film Festival.
 He appeared alongside Olga Kurylenko in Christian Volckman's 2019 horror film, The Room.

 In 2022, Janssens played Peter, Rémi's father, in Lukas Dhont's Close, which won Grand Prix at the 75th Festival de Cannes, and was nominated for Best International Feature Film at the 95th Academy Awards.

 Janssens' stage work includes his 2007 appearance and touring in a production of Pushkin’s Eugene Onegin.